campuscode/rails-guides-pt-BR/pt-BR/asset_pipeline.md

 In Development
 --------------

-In development mode, assets are served as separate files in the order they are specified in the manifest file.
+In development mode, assets are served as a concatenated file.

 This manifest `app/assets/javascripts/application.js`: